jjvanzon/Circular-Language-Spec/spec/commands/commands-misc-issues.md

 #### Beware of Active Command References in Commands

 This is a rule for enforcement of control of a parent command over the execution of its sub-commands.
-It does not impose any restriction, but just advises you to beware of what you are doing, when you are using an active command reference inside a command.
+It might not impose any restriction, but just advises you to beware of what you are doing, when you are using an active command reference inside a command.

 When you are using an active command reference inside a command, then you are giving up the full control over this sub-command’s execution.